 HLTHSCI 528 Basic Science Selective.
 An unpaid short-term (1 semester) apprenticeship in an academic laboratory.
-In general, students will be expected to dedicate approximately 12-14 hours per week to a mentored research project and submit a summary presentation that will be graded.
-The selective experience will enable students to generalize learning beyond the classroom, to reinforce the development of competence within an authentic setting, to obtain "workplace" mentorship, and to explore unfamiliar scientific fields and alternative career paths.
+The goal of this selective is to understand the essentials of laboratory-based research through hands-on "bench" experience.
+In general, students will be expected to dedicate approximately 10-12 hours per week to a mentored research project and submit an oral and written research abstract presentation that will be graded.
+The selective experience will enable students to generalize learning beyond the classroom, to understand the process of scientific inquiry and experimental design, become familiar with commonly used laboratory techniques and data analysis, obtain "workplace" mentorship, and explore career paths in biomedical research.
 In addition to the project time, students will meet biweekly during the semester to learn specific basic research competencies in a didactic setting, to discuss broad research topics in a journal club setting, and to experience unique career and research-oriented discussions from MD faculty who conduct basic research.
+Dr. Gow Arepally.
 Credit 4.
+(Selective) (Graded)HLTHSCI 533 Planning for Health Professions Education.
+The journey to the health professions requires intentionality, planning, and strategy.
+This selective provides the participant with a "deep dive" into the creation of a competitive application for health professions education.
+Workshops include: the application process; managing disclosures in the application; the personal statement; identifying and rectifying "gaps" in the application.
+Each applicant will have a working draft of the personal statement (required for successful completion of the course) and an overview of the application by the appropriate health professional.
+Credit : 2.
 (Selective) (Graded)

 HLTHSCI 533 Planning for Health Professions Education.
 The journey to the health professions requires intentionality, planning, and strategy.
 This selective provides the participant with a "deep dive" into the creation of a competitive application for health professions education.
 Workshops include: the application process; managing disclosures in the application; the personal statement; identifying and rectifying "gaps" in the application.
 Each applicant will have a working draft of the personal statement (required for successful completion of the course) and an overview of the application by the appropriate health professional.
+Ms. Maureen Cullins.
 Credit: 2.
 (Selective) (Graded)

 HLTHSCI 535 Fundamentals of Learning: Theory and Practice.
 Success in the health professions requires good habits including time management, insight into learning styles, efficient study habits, and self-care.
-This selective provides exposure to evidence-based approaches to learning and memory from cognitive psychology and other disciplines (including cognitive training methods to facilitate how memory is encoded, consolidated and retrieved), and considers life style factors and practices that can support new learning (e.g., stress reduction,diet, exercise and sleep habits).
+This selective provides exposure to evidence-based approaches to learning and memory from cognitive psychology and other disciplines (including cognitive training methods to facilitate how memory is encoded, consolidated and retrieved), and considers life style factors and practices that can support new learning (e.g., stress reduction, diet, exercise and sleep habits).
 Successful completion of the course includes: 1) development of a personal action plan that includes documentation of your methods to meet a specific learning goal (e.g., study plan for MCAT, GRE, DAT etc.), evidence of a commitment to a healthy lifestyle (e.g., exercise plan, dietary changes, meditation classes) and evidence of good sleep hygiene via a nightly diary and relevant checklists.
-The course includes eight workshop style sessions that include both in- and out-of-class assignments.
+The course includes eight workshop-style sessions that include both in- and out-of-class assignments.
+Dr. Melanie Bonner.
 Credit: 2.
 (Selective) (Graded)

 HLTHSCI 536 Health Systems Selective.
-This selective will allow selected students an opportunity to individualize an area of health Systems such as population health, health policy, chronic disease management or health law.
-Interested students will work one-on-one with the instructor to identify a project with specific aims, implementation plan, timeline and outcome measure(s).
+This selective will allow selected students an opportunity to individualize an area of health systems such as population health, health policy, chronic disease management or health law.
+Interested students will work oneon-one with the instructor to identify a project with specific aims, implementation plan, timeline and outcome measure(s).
+Dr. Don Bradley.
 Credit: 1-2 (Selective) (Graded)